Tsum Valley Buddhist Qi Gong Trek November 2025

 Off the beaten track.
 At Boldok, near Lura.

-What is unique about this trip?
+What is unique about BTS trips?

 DSC06290 robyn april 19 lura temple